grasmash/drupal-composer-training/index.md

     },
 ```

-> Warning: You might have gotten the message `Your requirements could not be resolved to an installable set of packages.` when you run this command, and Composer might have errored and reverted `composer.json` to its original content.
+> **Warning**: You might have gotten the message `Your requirements could not be resolved to an installable set of packages.` when you run this command, and Composer might have errored and reverted `composer.json` to its original content.
 If this happened, it's likely due to some other package (usually `drupal/coder`) causing a _dependency conflict_.
 Congratulations!
 You can troubleshoot this dependency conflict using the guide later if you'd like—usually you just have to provide a version constraint that fits within the conflict's restrictions, e.g. `composer require squizlabs/php_codesniffer:^2.8 --dev`.

-> Note: If you added Drupal VM to your project earlier, you'll notice it is also in the `require-dev` section, since it was required with the `--dev` flag.
+> **Note**: If you added Drupal VM to your project earlier, you'll notice it is also in the `require-dev` section, since it was required with the `--dev` flag.

 At this point, you can use PHP CodeSniffer to test some code against the Drupal coding standards:

   1. Register the Drupal coder module's Drupal coding standards with `phpcs`:

+     ```
      ./vendor/bin/phpcs --config-set installed_paths ../../drupal/coder/coder_sniffer
+     ```

   1. Sniff the Token module code, which we added to our codebase earlier:

+     ```
      ./vendor/bin/phpcs --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md ./web/modules/contrib/token
+     ```

 Once PHP CodeSniffer is finished, you should see a report of all the errors found throughout the module.
 Development tools like PHP CodeSniffer can be very useful in evaluating code quality and fixing problems before you commit them to your codebase!